The Stench of Redemption: Controversy

+Reception

-The Stench of Redemption met with positive reviews, with most reviewers praising the added melodic dimension, which they attribute to the new guitarists.
+The Stench of Redemption met with positive reviews, with most reviewers praising the added melodic dimension, which they attributed to the new guitarists.
 Chad Bowar, writing for About.com, praised the guitar team for "breath[ing] new life into Deicide's approach.
 You might not even notice because of all the blast beats and breakneck riffing, but there are some actual melodies here.
 They have added a subtle layer of complexity to the band's brutal arsenal, which makes the songs that much more powerful".
 Similarly, Scott Alisoglu wrote for Blabbermouth that the new guitarists "add to Deicide's legendary death metal sound by upping the six-string dynamics and giving these compositions a much-needed injection of compositional depth.
 That does not mean that you won't recognize The Stench of Redemption as anything but a Hell-fried Deicide album, only that the added ingredients push the album to heights previously unattained".
-Jackie Smit, writing for Chronicles of Chaos, claimed that the addition of Jack Owen and Ralph Santolla not only "lit under the remaining original members' collective behinds", but also added a melodic dimension "unlike anything the Hoffman brothers were ever able to muster".
-Referring to the album as "unapologetically melodic", Cosmo Lee wrote in Stylus Magazine that The Stench of Redemption is "no less brutal" as a result of the melodic inclinations, and praised Steve Asheim's "massive, memorable" riffs and Benton's "diabolical" vocals.
+Jackie Smit, writing for Chronicles of Chaos, claimed that the addition of Jack Owen and Ralph Santolla "lit [a fire] under the remaining original members' collective behinds" and added a melodic dimension "unlike anything the Hoffman brothers were ever able to muster".
+Referring to the album as "unapologetically melodic", Cosmo Lee wrote in Stylus Magazine that The Stench of Redemption is "no less brutal" for its melodic inclinations, and praised Steve Asheim's "massive, memorable" riffs and Benton's "diabolical" vocals.